mahmoudabdulmuty/movies-app/README.md

 # Flex Movies

-Flex Movies is a movie web based application, it shows all popular movies with their trailers.
+tmovies is a movie web based application, it shows all popular movies with their trailers.
 Built with Reactjs and SASS

 ## Features